licoffe/POE-rates-live/README.md

 - **I cannot find this item affix.
 When will you add it?**

   Fill free to edit the affix-completion.json file to add the missing affix and send me a pull request.
 An affix entry has the following syntax:

-  "[Explicit,implicit,Unique explicit, Enchant, Total, Pseudo] The affix name with the right case and varying values replaced by #": null
+  `"[Explicit,implicit,Unique explicit, Enchant, Total, Pseudo] The affix name with the right case and varying values replaced by #": null`

   Here is an example:

-  "[Explicit] Socketed Gems are Supported by Level # Trap": null,
+  `"[Explicit] Socketed Gems are Supported by Level # Trap": null`

 - **I noticed a bug in your tool.
 How do I report it?**
   Please open a new issue and describe the problems you encountered